-A recent enhancement to the ERP was the installation of an emergency calling service also known as "Reverse 9-1-1".
+In 2011, the District enhanced its ERP.
+An emergency calling service also known as "Reverse 9-1-1" was initiated.
 The emergency calling program is provided by CodeRED.
 It enables the District to notify residents and businesses of water emergencies such as a "boil water" order or a major water main break.
 Information about CodeRED can be found on the District's website.
 Customers can customize their calling preferences (ex: adding a cell phone) by following the link on the left side of the home page.
 If you have questions, please call the District at 508-398-3351.